qilingframework/rtfd.io/docs/ida.md

 title: Qiling Emulator Plugin For IDA Guide
 ---
 ### Install
-There are Two ways to install Qiling Emulator
+- There are Two ways to install Qiling's IDA Plugin

-> 1. open plugin file, change `UseAsScript = False`.
+>- 1. open plugin file, change `UseAsScript = False`.
 Put the plugin file in IDA Pro\plugins and open IDA, it will auto load.
-> 2. open plugin file, change `UseAsScript = True`.
+>- 2. open plugin file, change `UseAsScript = True`.
 Open IDA, Click `File/Script file...`, choose plugin file, it will load.

 This plugin support IDA7.x

 ### Usage
-After load the plugin, click on the right will show Qiling Emulator popmenu
+After load the plugin, click on the right will show Qiling Emulator pop-up menu

 ![](img/ida1.png)